-With advances in cloud services and video conferencing technologies, it’s becoming more and more common for companies for professional services to be virtual, meaning the majority or entirety of their team telecommutes 100% of the time.
+With advances in cloud services and video conferencing technologies, it’s becoming more and more common for virtual companies professional services to be virtual, meaning the majority or entirety of their team telecommutes 100% of the time.
 A Virtual Business conducts all or most of its business via the internet and does not have physical premises to interact with customers face-to-face.
 A purely virtual company may outsource nearly all of their business functions such as product development, marketing, sales, shipping, etc. However, most virtual businesses retain some of these activities in-house and may still require a physical presence in the form of headquarters, warehouses, shipping and delivery hubs, etc.

 Virtual retailing is the most common form of virtual business.
 It began in the early 1980’s (before the widespread adoption of the internet and world-wide-web) as companies such as AOL and CompuServe began offering subscription-based, dial-up services such as email, chat, electronic bulletin boards, and forums, all delivered through primitive text-based interfaces on various computer platforms.
 Available services eventually expanded to include newswire, stock quotes, and online shopping.